algernon-A/UnifiedIconLibrary/Properties/LongDescription.md

 This doesn't do anything unless you have a mod that uses it, in which case it's required.

-The icons themselves have been specially crafted by Chamëleon TBN to blend in seamlessly with the game.
+The icons themselves have been specially crafted by Chameleon TBN to blend in seamlessly with the game.

 ## Modders
 All icons are automatically pre-injected into the game's UI and are accessible via coui://uil/StyleName/IconName.
 Typically, this would form the `src` attribute of a relevant UI element (e.g. `src="coui://uil/Standard/ArrowLeft.svg"`).